Namass/Branch-Integration-Guides/smart_banner_guide.md

 Full integration guides for iOS and Android are available at the following links with more features.

-The Branch iOS SDK can be found at [https://github.com/BranchMetrics/Branch-iOS-SDK](https://github.com/BranchMetrics/Branch-iOS-SDK).
+The full Branch iOS docs can be found at [https://github.com/BranchMetrics/Branch-iOS-SDK](https://github.com/BranchMetrics/Branch-iOS-SDK), and the iOS illustrated guide can be found at [https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios_quickstart.md](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios_quickstart.md).

-The Brand Android SDK can be found at [https://github.com/BranchMetrics/Branch-Android-SDK](https://github.com/BranchMetrics/Branch-Android-SDK).
+The full Brand Android docs can be found at [https://github.com/BranchMetrics/Branch-Android-SDK](https://github.com/BranchMetrics/Branch-Android-SDK), and the Android illustrated guide can be found at [https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/android-quick-start.md](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/android-quick-start.md).

 #### -or- Download the raw files